Zappi Amplify TV

 Key measures

-Depending on which version of Amplify TV you are using, you'll see either 5 or 3 key measures make up the framework.
-There are 3 key measures in our updated Amplify TV solution based on customer feedback of what's most important to internal stakeholders and easiest to understand.
+Depending on which version of Amplify TV reporting you are using, you'll see either 5 or 3 key measures make up the framework.
+There are 3 key measures in our updated Amplify TV version based on customer feedback of what's most important to internal stakeholders and easiest to understand.
 They are otherwise quite similar, as Risk and Return were simply absorbed by Resonance and Response respectively.

 Amplify 1.0: the 5 Rs framework